lwong370/robot_temperature_control/README.md

 4. Observe how the fan speeds change as the temperature of each subsystem is automatically updated with a random float value between -20 and 85 degrees Celsius.
 ![Simulation Running and Automatically Updating](readme_imgs/window_2.PNG) ** Cold subsystem temperatures below 25°C are labeled blue.
 Hot subsystem temperatures above 75°C are labeled orange.
 Subsystems that fall in between this range are considered normal temperatures, which are colored black.

+In the image above, since the highest temperature is 78.036°C, all the fans are running at 100% their max RPM.
 5. View the output data log csv file, named with the timestamp at which the log file was created.
 ![CSV Output](readme_imgs/window_3_log.PNG)